Parsing and evaluating problems¶

 problem, if possible.

-Now that the evaluator is initilized, we can call its evaluate
+Now that the evaluator is initialized, we can call its evaluate method.

 decision variables and some values for them that we would like to

 evaluate the problem with.
-Say we have three decision variables and we
+Say we have four decision variables and we

-would like to evaluate four samples.
+would like to evaluate five samples.
 Then, the dict of decision variables

 would have the decision variable symbols as keys and the corresponding